magento/devdocs/guides/v1.0/migration/migration-tool-internal-spec.md

 <h3 id="configuration">Configuration</h3>

-The Schema for configuration file config.xsd is placed under etc/directory.
-Default configuration file config.xml.dist is created for each version of Magento 1.x.
+The Schema for configuration file `config.xsd` is placed under etc/directory.
+Default configuration file `config.xml.dist` is created for each version of Magento 1.x.
 It is placed in separate directories under etc/.

-Default configuration file can be replaced by custom one via CLI (see <a href="{{ site.gdeurl }}migration/migration-migrate.html">--config <code>&lt;value&gt;</code> parameter</a>).
+Default configuration file can be replaced by custom one using CLI (see <a href="{{ site.gdeurl }}migration/migration-migrate.html">--config <code>&lt;value&gt;</code> parameter</a>).

 Configuration file has the following structure:
 {% highlight xml %}